cbreathnach/cbreathnach.github.io/_pages/cv.md

 ## Achievements

 **David Gilmore Memorial Award:** NUI Galway.
-Awarded to the student graduating with the highest mark in the Electronic and Computer Engineering degree class.
+Awarded to the student graduating with the highest mark in the Electronic and Computer Engineering degree class (2018).

 <br />